Medical License Defense and Medical Credentialing

 Government payer credentialing (e.g. Medicare and Medicaid) is a similar but different process.
 Generally speaking, all payors want to make sure, as much as possible, that they are paying real, qualified, licensed professionals for legitimate billing.
 The requirements for credentialing with government payers is not the same as private payers, though there may be overlap in some requirements.

 We strive for excellence in protecting our physician clients and advocating for their best interests.
-To schedule a consultation, email us at email@example.com or contact us at our office nearest you.
+To schedule a confidential consultation with am experienced medical license defense attorney or lawyer to assist with credentialing, email us at email@example.com or contact us today.